 How To Edit Your WordPress User Profile

-We will also show you how to create an “about the author” box that automatically shows up on your site in the “Author Archives” page and how to use this feature to better promote users or their business online.
+We will also show you how to set up a “resources” box that will display on your site in the “Author Archives” page and how to use this feature to better promote yourself or your business online.

-How To Edit Your WordPress User Profile And Personal Settings
+How To Edit Your User Details And Personal Settings

-If you hover your mouse over this panel it expands to display your Gravatar image, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+Hover over this panel with your mouse and it displays your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …

-You can also access your user profile area using the main navigation menu by going to Users > Your Profile …
+Alternatively, to access your user profile section from the main navigation menu, go to Users > Your Profile …

-The Profile screen contains a number of subsections that allow you to view and manage information about your WordPress user account.
+The Profile section contains various subsections that allow you to view and manage information about your WordPress user account.

 - Personal Options